destream-py/destream/README.md

     Check your version of file and libmagic.
 It's working on version 5.22 and greater but not on version 5.14 and lower.

+*   Zstd does not work

+    Check your version of file and libmagic.
+It's working on version 5.32 and greater but not on version 5.25 and lower.